endorh/simple-config/README.md

 [wiki](https://github.com/endorh/simple-config/wiki) if you need any help using this mod.

 ## Usage
-Add the following dependencies and repository to your `build.gradle` script:
+Add the following dependencies and repository to your buildscript:

+<details><summary>Groovy Gradle</summary>

 ```Groovy
 def mcVersion = "1.19.2"